terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

-Kategori açıkça belirtmek için çağrı `ILoggerFactory.CreateLogger`:
+Kategoriyi açıkça belirtmek için şunu çağırın `ILoggerFactory.CreateLogger`:

 ::: moniker range=">= aspnetcore-2.0"